 Alaska’s glacial wilderness supports a diversity of wildlife as varied as the landscape with a likelihood of sighting humpback whales, orca, porpoise, stellar sea lions, black bears, brown bears and mountain goats.
 Enjoy a dip in the Baranof Hot Springs, explore an enchanted canyon, paddle through tidal rapids, experience John Muir’s “sea flooded Yosemite Valley,” and learn bear etiquette, tracking and more.
 All trips will feature several walks and chances to kayak in remote and protected bays along with guided visits to outstanding historical sites in Sitka.

 The Alaska’s Western Passages itinerary cruises between Sitka and Juneau, Alaska; offering a main eastbound route and a reverse westbound route.
 The Westward also offers several alternative routes, including an 8-day itinerary between Petersburg and Sitka.
 The Westward ultimately follows a unique route each trip, allowing the weather and wildlife to dictate her itinerary, which makes her luxury Alaska cruises all the more special.
 Westward’s flexibility and small size make her an AdventureSmith favorite for private Alaska yacht charters, ideal those wanting to experience Alaska with their own group.

-Read on for details about this trip, or discover more about AdventureSmith’s Alaska cruises.
+Read on for details about this trip, or learn more about AdventureSmith’s Alaska cruises.